 The Board may from time to time approve departure from these hours provided that the time is within Ministry requirements of 394 half days

 Parents and members of the community are encouraged to come and support the school and classroom programmes.
 There is also a constant need for parents/caregivers to:

 - Provide transport on class visits for Education Outside The Classroom (EOTC) programmes

 If you are interested in helping please contact the school office.

 Lunches are available on Friday with a variety of hot food available.
-The food available is publicized in our weekly newsletter.
 Orders can be made by placing the correct money in an envelope with name, room and order written clearly on the front and posted in the lunch box situated outside the office in the school foyer.
 All pies that we offer have the healthy heart tick for low fat content.

 We believe that the appearance of pupils reflect the school as a whole.
 Some attire is not appropriate in a school environment.
 Our guidelines are: